GarrettArm/Drupal7DBviewer/README.md

 #### If you want to get to the mysql prompt:

- - `docker-composer exec drupal7db mysql -u localuser -p`
+ - `docker-compose exec drupal7db mysql -u localuser -p`

 #### If you want to get to a bash: